Frequently Asked Questions

 What does unstructured imaginative play mean?

 Children play freely and work together without overbearing adult involvement.
-This is where the magic truly happens in exploration of imagination.
+This is where the magic truly happens in the exploration of imagination.
 It’s amazing to watch children play together as they create their own worlds of wonder, decide and delegate roles, problem solve, create their own rules, and choose for themselves.

 -